 - 1. A black and white, vertically striped, long or short sleeved knit shirt.
 SCFOA's exclusively custom sublimated shirt, featuring a special 2 1/4" stripe pattern with wide black side panels.
 The U.S. flag is dyed right above the pocket, and the SCFOA logo is seamlessly dyed into the shirt on the right sleeve.
 Your shirt should be made of moisture-wicking and anti-microbial fabric.
 All field officials in a given game are to wear the same type shirt.
 The shirt shall be tucked into the pants. - 2.
 Standard, black pants with 11/4" white stripe. - 3.
 Solid black socks. - 4.
 Officials may wear solid black football official shoes with black laces, or black football official shoes with a white manufacturer's logo and white on the midsole, with black laces.
 Shoes should be polished before the pre-game meeting. - 5.
 A black shirt shall be worn under the game shirt at all times.
 The shirt shall also be tucked into the pants. - 6.
 A black baseball cap with white piping is required.
 For the purpose of identification, the Referee shall wear a solid white baseball cap.
 Hats must be fitted. - 7.
 A black leather belt 11⁄4 to 2 inches wide, with a plain buckle shall be worn.
 A similar black elastic belt may also be worn. - 8.
 A black and white vertically striped jacket is part of the uniform when appropriate.
 When patches are worn on the jacket they should be located as follows: The Shrine Bowl patch is to be worn on the right sleeve and the North-South All-Star patch on the left sleeve.
 Each patch should be attached approximately two inches below the intersection of the shoulder seam and the sleeve inset seam of the jacket with the patches centered below the point of intersection.
 The SCFOA patch is to be attached over the left breast area. - 9.
 Assigned ECO's shall wear khakis and a solid colored shirt with a collar.
-For state final playoff games the assigned ECO may elect to wear the same game uniform as the field officials.
+For state final playoff games the assigned ECO may elect to wear the same game uniform as the field officials. - 10.
+Radios MAY be used during games with consensus of the crew to assist in communication.

-Male grooming standards shall conform to the following:
+Male grooming standards shall always promote a professional appearance and shall conform to the following: